CIRAD - TA A51/PS2

 I study the process of genomic divergence across the evolutionary continuum from genera to species and populations in non-model trees and palms of the tropical rainforest of Amazonia.

-I use genomic approaches to disentangle the respective influences of natural evolutionary processes (local adaptation, gene flow, inreeding) and anthropogenic ones, with a particular emphasis on microgeographic adaptation and the evolutionary consequences of ancient anthropogenic disturbances (including incipient domestication) of wild populations.
+I use genomic approaches to disentangle the respective influences of natural evolutionary processes (local adaptation, gene flow, inbreeding) and anthropogenic ones, with a particular emphasis on microgeographic adaptation and the evolutionary consequences of ancient anthropogenic disturbances (including incipient domestication) of wild populations.

 I take advantage of the recent advances in sequencing and computing to modernize the field of Ecological genetics and develop new and integrative research strategies for the study of non-model species in complex wild systems.

 2020.
 Brousseau L, Fine P.V.A, Dreyer E, Vendramin GG, Scotti I. Genomic and phenotypic divergence unveil microgeographic adaptation in the Amazonian hyperdominant tree Eperua falcata Aubl.
 (Fabaceae).
-Accepted as 'From the Cover' article by Molecular Ecology.
+Accepted as 'From the Cover' by Molecular Ecology.

 2020.
 Brousseau L, Garnier-Géré P, Clément CR.
 Historical Genomics.
 In G. Odonne & JF Molino (Ed.), Methods in Historical Ecology : Insights from Amazonia.
 Forthcoming (Oct 12, 2020)